htcondor/htcondor/docs/man-pages/condor_ssh_to_job.rst

-This example uses *condor\_ssh\_to\_job* to accomplish the task of running *rsync* to synchronize a local file with a remote file in the job’s working directory.
+This example uses *condor\_ssh\_to\_job* to accomplish the task of running *rsync* to synchronize a local file with a remote file in the job's working directory.
 Job id 32.0 is used in place of a host name in this example.
 This causes *rsync* to insert the expected job id in the arguments to *condor\_ssh\_to\_job*.